Enet4/dicoogle-classification-api/README.md

       explicit cast to the classifier's internal data point representation.
 This behavior allows some level of interoperability when using representations specified in frameworks such as those in JavaCPP presets (OpenCV, Caffe, ...).
-   5. If no other transformation specified from `3.1` to `3.4` is successful, a full failure is triggered (see rule `7` regarding failures).
+   4. If no other transformation specified from rules `3.1` to `3.3` is successful, a full failure is triggered (see rule `8` regarding failures).

+4. If the variably-lengthed argument list to `QueryInterface#query` is larger than 1, then the second will be a dictionary of other predictions to the same item as identified by rule `3` from other classifiers.
+The object will be an instance of `Map<URI, SearchResult>` and must never be modified from this context.
+   1. The key element is a `URI` following the format specified in rule `5.1`, thus indicating the classifier, criterion, and predicted class.
+The value element is the respective search result produced according to rule `5`.
+   2. The presence of a particular prediction in this dictionary depends on the order of predictions defined by the classification database.
+In order to ensure that a particular classifier is invoked only after another, a `dependsOn` relation between the classifiers needs to be established by configuring the database accordingly.

-4. The method `QueryInterface#query` must return a collection of search results (an instance of `java.util.Collection` containing instances of `pt.ua.dicoogle.sdk.datastructs.SearchResult`).
+5. The method `QueryInterface#query` must return a collection of search results (an instance of `java.util.Collection` containing instances of `pt.ua.dicoogle.sdk.datastructs.SearchResult`).
    1. All predictions of a classifier are indexed by a URI following the format